 Glucose Tolerance Test (GTT) Blood Test, 3-Hour, 4 Specimens

-A GTT Blood Test, 3-Hour, 4 Specimens is ordered for the screening and diagnosis of diabetes mellitus.
+A GTT Blood Test or 3-Hour Glucose test assesses 4 Specimens is ordered for the screening and diagnosis of diabetes mellitus.

-The test requires individuals to fast for 10 – 12 hours before giving blood for the test.
+The 3-hour Glucose test requires individuals to fast for 10 – 12 hours before giving blood for the test.
 Individuals are allowed to drink water and to take medications during the fast.

 Why It Is Used

-The glucose tolerance test, 3hr is primarily used to determine the presence of diabetes.
+The 3-hour glucose tolerance test (GTT) is primarily used to determine the presence of diabetes.
 The test is also used to detect health complications that are a result of diabetes.

 How It Works